Financing Your Boat

 Boat Loan Sources – Find a Specialist

 Not too long ago, finding a lender that made boat loans was a difficult task.
-Today the more difficult task may be to decide which lender to use from many choices.
+Today the more difficult task may be to decide which lender to use from the many choices.
 When lenders discovered that most boat buyers were excellent clients for loans, many added boat loans to their more traditional auto and real estate offerings.
 Some of these lenders decided to specialize in the boat loan business, devoting funding and staff for the purpose.
 In any active boating market, there will be several sources for boat loans.
 It's a good idea to compare rates and terms offered by several loan sources to determine the financing best suited for the intended purchase.
-Lenders include:

 - Banks - Many local, regional, and national banks offer boat loans directly to their customers.
 Start with your own bank and call them or check their Website to see if they finance boat purchases.
-Enquire about rates and how long a loan term is available for the boat you are considering.
+Inquire about rates and how long a loan term is available for the boat you are considering.
 Some banks advertise in boating magazines and publications.
 They seek your business and will have boat-savvy people available to address your needs.

 - Credit Unions - If you are a member of a credit union that makes boat loans, be sure to contact them.
 They usually have attractive rates for their members, and many are interested in making boat loans.
 If they have marine lending specialists on staff, they should be able to offer a competitive loan.

 Much like real estate loans, several types of loans are also available to those who finance their boat.
 Lenders are required to explain the complete details of any type of loan provided.
 Ask questions about the different types and choose the one that best suits your financial profile.